f1337/f1337.github.io/music/playlists.md

 # playlists

 In my teens, and early 20s, I would make mixtapes for friends.
 I fell out of the habit when I went digital with music, and my friends were still using tape.
-Early mp3s sounded like garbage when transfeered to tape.
+Early mp3s sounded like garbage when transferred to tape.
 I've recently started making playlists, to satisfy a similar creative desire.
 Unless otherwise stated, I loosely apply the constraint: "the song is in my library, or if it is not already there, it should be".
 Without further ado…

 <article style="width: 42vw; height: 100%; float: left;" markdown="1">
   <img src="https://is2-ssl.mzstatic.com/image/thumb/AtkG6eVHgiJ3EH3wSYYPQg/270x270cc.webp" alt="collage of album covers, selected from the playlist" width="120" height="120" style="float: left;">

 ## [All](https://music.apple.com/us/playlist/all/pl.u-ydNAu9BZJb)

   Prompt: Songs with "all" in their titles.
-I'm almost finished tweaking song order.
+There is a narrative order to the songs: I imagine a person moving from the end of one relationship, to the beginning of another.

 </article>